History of Canada (1982–present): Martin government (2003–2006)

-Harper governments (2006–2015)
+Harper government (2006–2015)

 Stephen Harper's Conservatives were able to secure minority governments in the 2006 and 2008 federal elections.
 In December 2008, a parliamentary dispute began when the Liberal leader Stéphane Dion and the New Democratic Party leader Jack Layton announced an agreement to form a coalition government with the support of the Bloc Québécois if they were successful in ousting the Conservative minority government in a confidence vote.
-Governor General Michaëlle Jean, however, granted the Conservatives' request to prorogue parliament until January 26, 2009, thereby avoiding the confidence vote.
+Governor General Michaëlle Jean, however, granted Harper's request to prorogue parliament until January 26, 2009, thereby delaying the confidence vote.
+The potential coalition collapsed during the prorogation, and no confidence vote was held.

-The succession of minority governments ended on May 2, 2011 when Stephen Harper and his Conservative party won the 41st Canadian federal election with a majority of seats (166 of a total of 308 seats) over Jack Layton's New Democratic Party (which formed the official opposition, with 103 seats, after winning all but four of the seats formerly held by the Bloc Québécois in Quebec and making gains elsewhere in Canada) while the Liberals under Michael Ignatieff finished third for the first time in that party's history, with 34 seats.
+The succession of minority governments ended on May 2, 2011, when Stephen Harper and his Conservative party won the 41st Canadian federal election with a majority of seats (166 of a total of 308 seats) over Jack Layton's New Democratic Party (which formed the official opposition, with 103 seats, after winning all but four of the seats formerly held by the Bloc Québécois in Quebec and making gains elsewhere in Canada) while the Liberals under Michael Ignatieff finished third for the first time in that party's history, with 34 seats.

-Trudeau governments (2015–present)
+Trudeau government (2015–2025)

 In October 2015, Canada's 42nd general federal election was held.
-The Liberal Party won 39.5% of the popular vote and 184 seats in the House of Commons, with Justin Trudeau elected Prime Minister.
+The Liberal Party won 39.5% of the popular vote and 184 seats in the House of Commons, with Justin Trudeau elected prime minister.

-In 2019, allegations that the Trudeau government was putting pressure on then-Attorney General Jody Wilson-Raybould were reported by The Globe and Mail.
+In 2019, allegations that the Trudeau government was putting pressure on then-attorney general Jody Wilson-Raybould were reported by The Globe and Mail.
 This became known as the SNC-Lavalin affair.
 Despite this, Trudeau managed to win the 2019 federal election, though with a minority of seats.

 The COVID-19 pandemic was first detected in Canada in late mid-January 2020 and by March, all provinces and territories had declared states of emergency.
-As of June 2022, Canada has reported 41,000 COVID-19 related deaths, a third highest mortality rate in North America followed by the United States and Mexico.
+As of June 2022, Canada has reported 41,000 COVID-19 related deaths, the third highest mortality rate in North America followed by the United States and Mexico.

 Trudeau called an early election in 2021 to try and increase the Liberal party's seat share and reach a majority government.
 Trudeau won the 2021 federal election, albeit maintaining the Liberal party's minority number of seats.
+In 2025, Trudeau announced his resignation as leader of the Liberal Party of Canada, and, after the conclusion of the 2025 liberal primary, as Prime Minister of Canada.

+Carney government (2025–present)

+On March 14, 2025, Mark Carney was sworn in as the Prime Minister of Canada.
+Carney became the first Prime Minister to never have served in elected office.
+In the 2025 Canadian federal election, on April 28th, Carney led the Liberal Party of Canada to a minority government, winning 169 seats.